Mathieu-Allaire/BlackJack-Game-Simulation/README.md

 </p>

 ## Recommended IDE Setup
-Any IDE that supports Python can run the code as long as the modules math and matplotlib are correctly installed beforehand.
+Any IDE that supports Python can run the code as long as the modules used are installed correctly beforehand.

 For an easy visualization of the code, I recommend using [Google Collab](https://colab.google/), a hosted Jupyter notebook service that requires no setup to use while providing access free of charge to computing resources including GPUs.

 ## Link to the code
-The full report containing the base models and each modificiation tried on the model can be found [here](https://github.com/Mathieu-Allaire/SIR-model/blob/main/SIR-model.ipynb).
+The full code is contained in a single file [here](https://github.com/Mathieu-Allaire/BlackJack-Game-Simulation/blob/main/Blackjack.py)